 You've probably seen an episode of ABC's Shark Tank, where small business owners and startup founders make their case to a panel of "sharks," just to be criticized and often have their business model picked apart, all vying for a coveted investment from one of the big-name investors.
 While this works great for select brands, the reality is that many Shark Tank "deals" never come to fruition for various reasons, and some fail to land any investment from the limited panel of "sharks."
 Regardless, if you're feeling lucky, you can head over to ABC's website to apply for Shark Tank.

 Shark Tank isn't the only game in town, though.
 One banker turned billion-dollar startup founder – whom Professor Richard Sakwa once named the wealthiest man in Russia in his book Putin and the Oligarch: The Khodorkovsky-Yukos Affair – is flipping the script and delivering a Shark Tank-esque experience with a much larger pool of potential investors: its own accredited investor members.
 Unicorns.Show transforms the search for unicorn startups into an immersive entertainment experience, leveraging its long list of accredited investors to help startups execute a global private offering (GPO) and capture the cash they need to skyrocket to unicorn status.
 Want to be on the show?
 First, you'll have to work with the team to raise at least $1 million for your startup just to qualify.
 While it isn't the fastest route to paydirt, it could be one way to inject headline-worthy capital into your startup.

 Whichever route you decide is best for your brand, always consult a qualified tax professional, licensed financial professional, and/or legal counsel before making any final decisions.
 [Looking for alternative lenders?
-We've reviewed the best business loans and financing options of 2021.]
+We've reviewed the best business loans and financing options.]